 - DDoS attacks affecting their infrastructure

-- Power outages at their data centers
+- Power outages at their data centres

 - Hardware failures resolved within their "acceptable timeframes"